ocean eco watch

 User Interviews: Conducted four interviews with open-ended questions to understand user wishes and expectations.
 Followed by user testing with the existing prototype to uncover usability issues and gather insights on content and features.

-Prototyping: Conducted a usability test that provided a list of usability issues.
-A Figma prototype was used to test the new ideas and measure the need of the new functionalities and features with qualitative data.
+Prototyping: Conducted a usability test with the existing prototype that provided a list of usability issues.
+In a later stage, a Figma prototype was created to test new ideas and measure the need of the new functionalities and features with qualitative data.

 Research